-Avanafil

-We are developing avanafil, an orally administered PDE5 inhibitor, which we licensed from Tanabe Seiyaku Co., Ltd., or Tanabe, in 2001.
+Avanafil is our orally administered, PDE5 inhibitor investigational product candidate, which we licensed from Tanabe Seiyaku Co., Ltd., or Tanabe, in 2001.
 We have exclusive worldwide development and commercialization rights for avanafil with the exception of certain Asian markets.

 Pre-clinical and clinical data suggests that avanafil: